 - Referrals for further updates and repairs.
 If the agent has suggested updates or repairs to improve your home’s value, they will give you a referral for a general contractor or subcontractors you can trust.

 If you’re using your own contractors, have your agent review the list of materials being used.
-A full-service agent is usually well-versed in quality finishes and will be able to tell you whether or not these will actually add value to your home.
+Full-service real estate agents are usually well-versed in quality finishes and will be able to tell you whether or not these will actually add value to your home.
 They can also help you calculate the return on your investment (ROI).

 - Staging.
 In the event that you don’t hire a professional stager, a full-service agent will often help you make your home as marketable as possible.
 They will give you information on your target buyer demographic and tell you whether you should stage that spare room as a nursery or an office.